roman-milk/roman-milk.github.io/pet-mommyslut.md

  Michael agreed, "Well, let's take a few minutes to recovery, grab some wine, maybe some whip cream and strawberries before going another round."

  "You have ten minutes and then I want you boys reloaded," I demanded, standing up to stretch my legs, cum leaking down my leg.
 "Fuck Frederick, you came buckets."
-Report_Story #4